The 2025 Festival will be held on Tuesday, May 13, 2025 8:30 a.m. – 3:45 p.m. Central Community College & College Park, Grand Island

 Funds are administered by the Grand Island Community Foundation.

-Mail Checks: Nebraska Children’s Groundwater Festival, 215 Kaufman Ave.
-Grand Island, NE 68803
+Mail Checks: Nebraska Children’s Groundwater Festival, 215 Kaufman Avenue, Grand Island, NE 68803

-Lee Named 2023 Educator of the Year by Project WET!
+Lee Named 2023 Educator of the Year by Project WET/Project Learning Tree

 Marcia and the Central Platte NRD staff utilize Project WET curriculum in coordinating the Nebraska Children's Groundwater Festival & for classroom activities, nature clubs, outdoor classrooms & community events.
 Read more...